ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 **Replication** (CT)

 * Either `PartitionedTableReplication` (CT) or `UnpartitionedTableReplication` (CT).
-* Uses the `BigQueryCopierFactory` to generate the `BigQueryCopier`, then calls copy to copy over the table data.
+* Uses the `BigQueryCopierFactory` to generate the `BigQueryCopier`, then calls `copy` to copy over the table data.
 * After that will update the metadata of the table.

 **BigQueryMetastoreClientFactory**

-* Checks the given uri is acceptable for BigQuery.
+* Checks the given uri is acceptable for Big Query.
-* Returns a new instance of the `BigQueryMetastoreClient`
+* Returns a new instance of the `BigQueryMetastoreClient`.

 **BigQueryMetastoreClient**

-* Registers container with the `ExtractionService`.
+* Registers a container with the `ExtractionService`.
 * Container has an `UpdateTableSchemaAction` to be executed by the `ExtractionService`.
-* Returns hive table - based on BigQuery table.
-Creates the cache object.
+* Returns a hive table - based on the Big Query table.
+Creates the cached table object.

 **BigQueryMetastore**

-* Executes the partition filter query and adds the results to a temporary table in BigQuery.
+* Executes the partition filter query and adds the results to a temporary table in Big Query.

 **TableServiceFactory**

 * Will create either a `PartitionedTableService` or an `UnpartitionedTableService`, based on whether the hive table being replicated is partitioned or not.
-* Create inside `BigQueryMetastoreClient`.
+* Created inside `BigQueryMetastoreClient`.

 **UnpartitionedTableService**